Matter(s) for Conversation and Action

-Bringing together the tiny particles of daily life with distant dust of the greater cosmos is Printed Matter(s) (2018), a series of photo giclée prints using special ink made of pollution extracted from the air in Mumbai.
-These prints depict images of cosmic dust from an issue of the NASA Cosmic Dust Catalog, April 1982.
-Combining the celestial and terrestrial, this series brings together vast spans of time and scale, from the depths of space to our current world.
+Bringing together particles of daily life with distant dust of the cosmos is Printed Matter(s) (2018), a series of photo giclée prints using special ink made of pollution extracted from the air in Mumbai.
+Depicting images of cosmic dust from the NASA Cosmic Dust Catalog, April 1982, this series unites vast spans of time and scale, from the depths of space to our current world.

-The hidden particles of our atmosphere are brought to life and into the present moment by a single beam of light for Saraceno’s new installation Particular Matter(s) (2021).
-Within that beam PM2.5, PM10, NOx gas, earthly and cosmic dust particles – almost invisible or at least ignored in the everyday – are illuminated like millions of suspended galaxies and are stirred by visitors’ movements and breath.
+The hidden particles of our atmosphere are brought to life by a single beam of light for Saraceno’s new installation Particular Matter(s) (2021), where earthly and cosmic dust particles are illuminated like millions of suspended galaxies and are stirred by visitors’ movements and breath.

 Move from darkness into light in the final space for this gallery tour.
 Here, traces of breath are held in molten glass turned solid shaped by exhaled air.
 A method of glass blowing that has been used since the 1st century BC, Pneuma, Aeolus, Aeroscale, Aerosolar Serpens (2018-2021) seek to heighten our consciousness of breath and its layered meaning across cultures.

 For Saraceno, this entanglement of breath and spirit filling and forming these glass shapes also helps to construct the question: who has the right to breathe?